westonMS/ecen520_student/spi_cntrl/SPI_cntrl.md

 ![SPI Transaction](./spi_transaction.jpg)

-The reading/writing of a byte will require 17 phases as follows:
+The reading/writing of a byte will require multiple phases as follows:
   1. `/CS` is driven low and valid data (MSB) is driven by the Main on to `MOSI`.
 If the subunit is sending data, it will drive the MSB of its data.
   2. `CLK` is driven high.
 The subunit will sample `MOSI` on this low to high transition and the controller will sample the `MISO` signal.
   3. `CLK` is driven low.
 Both the controller and the subunit change the valus on the `MOSI` and `MISO` signals to make sure that the setup and hold times are met for the next transition of `CLK`.